vercel/serve/contributing.md

 # Contributing Guide

-Thanks for your interest in contributing to `serve`!
+Thanks for your interest in contributing to `serve-lan`!
 This guide will show you how to set up your environment and contribute to this library.

 ## Set Up